mattrcampbell/amr2mqtt/README.md

 `sudo cp settings_template.py settings.py`

-Edit file and replace with appropriate values for your configuration
+Edit file and replace with appropriate values for your configuration.
+Leave watched meters blank to discover all broadcasting meters in your area.

 `sudo nano /opt/amr2mqtt/settings.py`